tracygu/tracygu.github.io/_posts/2019-08-09-getting-started.md

 $ bash init.sh
 ```

-It will make an automatic initialization for the *Categories*/*Tags* pages for posts.
+It will automatically generates the *Latest Modified Date* and *Categories / Tags* page for the posts.

 **3**.
 Push the changes to `origin/master` then go to GitHub website and enable GitHub Pages service for the repository `<username>.github.io`.